Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 - Development Projects: Securely document API keys, database credentials, staging environment access, and deployment procedures

-After two years of using Proton Pass primarily for this secure documentation workflow rather than traditional password management, we've found the platform's combination of encrypted storage, team collaboration, and granular access controls addresses a gap that conventional password managers and note-taking tools leave unfilled.
+After two years of using Proton Pass primarily for this secure documentation workflow, we've found the platform's combination of encrypted storage, team collaboration, granular access controls, and now CLI automation addresses a gap that conventional password managers and note-taking tools leave unfilled.

 |---|---|